xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SEND.MAIL**?(recipients, subject, return\_receipt)

-**Important**   To use SEND.MAIL in Microsoft Excel for Windows, you must be using a mail client that supports the Messaging Applications Programming Interface (MAPI) or Vendor-Independent Messaging (VIM).
+**Important**&nbsp;&nbsp;&nbsp;To use SEND.MAIL in Microsoft Excel for Windows, you must be using a mail client that supports the Messaging Applications Programming Interface (MAPI) or Vendor-Independent Messaging (VIM).
 To use SEND.MAIL in Microsoft Excel for the Macintosh, you must be using Microsoft Mail version 2.0 or later.

-Recipients    is the name of the person to whom you want to send the mail.
+Recipients&nbsp;&nbsp;&nbsp;&nbsp;is the name of the person to whom you want to send the mail.
 The name should be given as text.

   - > To specify more than one name, give the list of names as an array.
     > For example, SEND.MAIL({"John", "Paul", "George", "Ringo"}) would